KpwnZ/Def1nit3lyN0tAJa1lbr3akTool/README.md

 # Def1nit3lyN0tAJa1lbr3akTool

-A jailbreak tool for iOS 15.7 and iOS 16.0 to iOS 16.6.1.
+A jailbreak tool for iOS 16.0 to iOS 16.6.1.
 I built it just for fun.

 This could not have been possible without kfd, kfund, Dopamine and the jailbreak community.